 Hannah is a Senior Associate in the Dispute Resolution Team, specialising in contentious probate and trust disputes.

-Hannah represents national charities, executors and trustees in connection all manner of inheritance related disputes and associated reputation management and has as particular experience in dealing with the following:
+Hannah represents national charities, executors and trustees in connection with all manner of inheritance related disputes and associated reputation management and has as particular experience in dealing with the following:

 - Claims for reasonable financial provision under the Inheritance (Provision for Family and Dependants) Act 1975;

 - Disputes relating to the validity of wills and whether a family member is entitled to a share of the estate despite being excluded from the will;